Contact

 I work with organizations to evaluate, govern, and oversee AI-enabled systems so responsibility remains visible, decisions remain defensible, and performance remains steady under pressure.

-This work sits at the intersection of law, leadership behavior, and governance.
+This work is built at the convergence of law, leadership behavior, and governance.

 How AI risk actually shows up